ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 ## Download, Verify and Burn Linux Mint ISO File

 Download the [Linux Mint ISO file](https://www.linuxmint.com/download.php "Linux Mint ISO Download") of your choice.
-Also download the signature file and verify the ISO image using the command:
+Also download the *sha256 checksum text file*, its associated *signature file* and make a note of the fingerprint for the public GPG Linux Mint key.
+Verify the ISO image using the following commands:

+        $ sha256sum --ignore-missing -c <Linux Mint ISO file>
-        $ gpg --recv-keys <public key ID> --keyserver <keyserver>
+        $ gpg --recv-keys <linux mint public key ID> --keyserver <keyserver>
-        $ gpg --verify <signature file> <Linux Mint ISO file>
+        $ gpg --verify <signature file> <sha256 checksum text file>

 Burn the ISO file to a USB flash drive as follows: